-1. To engage the header:

-- a.
-Move throttle (A) to adjust the engine speed to idle. - b.
-Push down on the center of HEADER DRIVE switch (B), and then pull it up to engage the header drive.
-A slight delay between the switch being activated and the header beginning operation is normal.

-2. To disengage the header:

-Push HEADER DRIVE switch (B) down to disengage the header drive.
+- 1. To engage the header: - a.
+Set throttle (A) to idle. - b.
+Push down on the center of HEADER DRIVE switch (B).
+Pull the switch up to engage the header drive.
+A slight delay between the switch being activated and the header beginning operation is normal. - 2.
+To disengage the header, push HEADER DRIVE switch (B) down.